 - Decrease bone pain

 - Reduce fractures

-- Improve overall survival (one large study)
+- Improve overall myeloma survival rate (one large study)

-Bisphosphonates are also used in the treatment of bone metastases and hypercalcemia of malignancy (increased calcium levels in the blood).
+Bisphosphonates are also used in the treatment of bone metastases and hypercalcemia (increased calcium levels in the blood).
 They are also used in other cancers where the bone is affected (e.g. breast cancer, prostate cancer).

 In addition, bisphosphonates are commonly used to treat osteoporosis (bone thinning) and are used in the treatment of a bone disease called Paget’s disease.

 Most patients with symptomatic multiple myeloma receive monthly intravenous bisphosphonate therapy along with their myeloma treatments.
 Bisphosphonates may also be considered in patients with smoldering multiple myeloma especially among patients demonstrating bone loss in x-rays or in a special bone test that measures bone density (bone densitometry or DEXA).

 A large study in the United Kingdom has reported that after 4 years of follow-up both patients with and without bone disease benefitted from Zometa.
 Both groups had a reduced incidence of skeletal complications.
 However, it still recommended that only patients with bone disease receive Zometa.